-This year, out of an abundance of caution, to proactively deal with the public health impact of COVID-19 outbreak, and to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year, we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

-The Meeting will be held on May 27, 2021 at 12:00 p.m.
-(ET) virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/1136.
-The meeting ID is 1136, and password altius2021.
+The Meeting will be held on May 24, 2023 at 3:00 p.m.
+(ET) virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/en/1468/ and the password is altius2023.
 Registered Shareholders and duly appointed proxyholders will be able to attend, participate and vote at the Meeting.
 Non-registered shareholders ("Non-Registered Holders") who have not duly appointed themselves as proxyholders may attend the Meeting as guests.
 Guests will not be able to vote at the Meeting.
 See "Voting Information" below.